-Shortly after failing to enter the Tyrolean state parliament, the MFG loses one of its central figures.
+Shortly following failing to enter the Tyrolean state parliament, the MFG loses one of its central figures.
 The federal manager, federal finance officer and head of the regional group in Salzburg, Gerhard Pöttler, informed the party in a letter on Friday morning that he was leaving.
 He will resign from his position with immediate effect.
-The reason for the step may have been internal differences about the course of the vaccination-critical party.
+The reason for the step may have been internal differences regarding the course of the vaccination-critical party.

 “Don’t want to participate anymore”